Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Discussion

-In the commonly accepted scenario for polluted WDs, the mass-loss of the central star in the last stages of the asymptotic giant branch (AGB) disrupts the orbits of the surrounding planetary system, causing the scattering of planetary bodies (asteroids, comets, small planets) to high eccentricities, where they can be tidally disrupted by the WD \citep[for a review, see][]{veras2021b,veras2024}.
-In the case of J1901, if a populated planetary system surrounded the original stellar binary, it has now undergone several disrupting events, possibly including one or two common-envelope events, two AGB phases and a double-white-dwarf merger.
-No studies have been performed to analyse the combined effects of such events on the dynamics of a planetary system, and it is not clear if a reservoir of planetary objects can survive through all of them to the final merger remnant stage.
-However, it is known that accretion of planetary material onto the surface of a WD can power the emission of soft X-rays; indeed, X-rays have been detected from the prototypical polluted WD G\,29--38 \citep{cunningham2022}, and the accretion rate needed to power the X-ray emission in G\,29--38 is very similar to the one needed for J1901 ($\approx10^9$g\,s$^{-1}$).
-Contrary to G\,29--38, however, J1901 does not show any prominent metal absorption features in its spectrum, and its SED does not present any infrared excess, which indicates the presence of a dusty debris disk.
-Regarding the latter, we do not expect a debris disk to be close enough to the WD to emit in the near infrared, because it would be disrupted by the strong magnetic field, while metal lines in the spectrum could be easily washed away by magnetic broadening.
-Future observations (for example, deep mid-infrared imaging or spectroscopy with the JWST) could detect the faint signature of a disk at a larger distance from the WD.
+In the case of J1901, if a populated planetary system surrounded the original stellar binary, it has now undergone several disrupting events, possibly including one or two common-envelope events, two AGB phases and a double-WD merger.
+No studies have been performed to analyse the combined effects of such events on the dynamics of a planetary system, and it is not clear if planetary objects can survive through to the final merger remnant stage.
+Contrary to G\,29--38, J1901 does not show any prominent metal absorption features in its spectrum, and its SED does not present any infrared excess, indicating the presence of a dusty debris disc.
+Neither excludes the planetary accretion scenario, however, as metal lines in the spectrum could be easily washed away by magnetic broadening, and we do not expect a debris disc to be close enough to the WD to emit in the near infrared because it would be disrupted by the strong magnetic field.
+Future observations (for example, deep mid-infrared imaging or spectroscopy with the JWST) could detect the faint signature of a disc at larger distances from the WD.